geozeke/ubuntu/README.md

 These tools work with Ubuntu.
 You'll create either a Desktop (GNOME) installation, or a Server (no GUI) installation.
-Setup a basic Ubuntu machine using your preferred tools and techniques.
-Then use these tools to configure your installation with a standard look-and-feel, tools, and settings that I use in my workflows.
+Setup a basic Ubuntu machine using your preferred tools and techniques, then use these tools to configure your installation with a standard suite of look-and-feel, tools, and settings that I use in my workflows.

 ## Included Tools